Ferrari 365 GTS/4 Daytona Spider

 Best in Class and Gentleman’s Choice winner in 2025 Cavallino Classic and Sports Concours

-Original manuals and toolkit
+Original manuals, pouch and toolkit

 In January 2025, the Daytona was proudly presented at the 34th edition of Cavallino Classic Palm Beach, where it was honored with the Platinum Award, a recognition reserved for cars that achieve an exceptional level of correctness, originality and quality.
 During the same weekend, the car was presented at Cavallino Classics & Sports Sunday Concours, winning Best in Class and the coveted Gentleman’s Choice Award.